HubSpot/Singularity/scripts/README.md

 `logfetch -r 'My_Jobs_Id'`

 ##Tailing Logs
-You can tail live log files by providing the --tail option with the path to the log file.
+You can tail live log files byusing logtail.
+Just provude the request, task, or request and deploy along with a log file path.

 For example, to tail the service.log file for all tasks for a request named MyRequest, you would use the command:

-`logfetch -r ‘MyRequest’ --tail ‘service.log’`
+`logtail -r ‘MyRequest’ -l ‘service.log’`

-- The path for the log file is relative to the base path for that task’s sandbox. ie. to tail a file in (sandbox path)/logs/access.log, the argument to --tail would be ‘logs/access.log’
+- The path for the log file is relative to the base path for that task’s sandbox. ie. to tail a file in (sandbox path)/logs/access.log, the argument to -l would be ‘logs/access.log’

 You can also provide the -g option which will provide the grep string to the singularity api and search the results.
 You cannot provide a full grep command as in some of the above examples, just a string to match on